sonofvanu/QueryPgm/README.md

-**Data munger and Data Munging are the same whereas the variation is Data Munging is a processor based project
+**Data munger and Data Munging are the same whereas the variation is Data Munging is a processor based project**

+>Need to enhance by reducing the amount of for loops and if conditions